Why Placement Testing?

 2. Tests considered for exemption status:

-- SAT: Combined verbal and math score of 1070 with a minimum of 500 on both the verbal and math test
+- SAT: Test date prior to March 2016: Combined Verbal and Math score of 1070 with a minimum of 500 on the Verbal test and/or Math test.

 - Military service: Veterans and active duty personnel serving for at least 3 years preceding enrollment.